 ** Send this draft to '''mark ([at]) gersteinlab.org''' ONLY.

-** Mark will edit the draft (often considerably, sometimes dramatically!) and send it in confidence to Lori.
+** Mark will edit the draft (often considerably, sometimes dramatically!) and send it in confidence to his administrative assistant.
 (Do '''NOT''' send drafts ahead of time to piaa/assistant as this confuses things; note that piaa goes to assistant as well, so do NOT send to piaa.)

 ** Draft of letter should be written in a '''"generic"''' way so that specifics (i.e. for what the letter is intended) is at the top of the letter (if at all) and is easily modified (e.g. date, addressee) You might flag modifiable bits in yellow.